leonardoCorti/ultimate-to-do/README.md

 - Web Application

 ### Fast
-To ensure the best performance and efficiency, Ultimate Todo is built with:
+To ensure the best performance and efficiency, Utd - Ubiquitous Todo is built with:

 - Rust: A fast, memory-safe programming language
 - Local-First Approach: Works offline by default